Respectful and responsible holiday – tips for visitors

 Always choose local, reliable and trustworthy companies and service providers.

-The City of Rovaniemi and Visit Rovaniemi have instructed safari companies on how to light campfires in the right way and how to act responsible.
-There should not be any garbage, or any remains of campfire left on the lake ice, snow or in the nature.
+The City of Rovaniemi and Visit Rovaniemi have instructed safari companies on how to light campfires in the correct way and how to act responsibly.
+There should not be any trash, or other remains of campfires left on ice, snow or in nature.

 Read more about sustainability in Rovaniemi